 Q: Where are your campuses located?

-A: The Chicago School has campuses in Chicago, Washington D.C., Los Angeles, Irvine, New Orleans, and Waukesha.
+A: The Chicago School has campuses in Chicago, Washington D.C., Los Angeles, Irvine, and New Orleans.

 Q: Do you provide housing?

 A: As our campuses are located in city centers with rental housing readily available, The Chicago School does not have its own residence halls.
 Incoming students receive a detailed overview of moving and living in the city where they will be attending classes.
 Students are encouraged to contact the Global Enrollment Office for further assistance.

 Q: Do you have parking at your campuses?

 A: No, but there are a number of hourly-fee garages near each of our campuses.
 Our Chicago, Los Angeles and Washington D.C. campuses are easily accessible by public transportation, which most of our faculty, staff, and students use.

 Q: Can international students receive a student visa while studying in a program offered online?

 A: No. Only students who are part of a degree program offered on one of our U.S. campuses are eligible to receive an F-1 (student) or J-1 (student) visa.